nodesource/distributions/README.md

 > _If you're root, you could just ommit the sudo_

-1. Donwload and import the Nodesource GPG key
+1. Download and import the Nodesource GPG key

 ```sh
 sudo apt-get update